FLBPeriat/esperan-3.0/README.md

-# esperant-3.0
+# Git-Hub Community Project esperant-3.0

-an public-interactive programming language developed by and for the github community
+This repositery is open and target, in a first time, for each ones who want too contributes for a new programming language, and after it, it will evenly be open for all.
+The diverging part (i.e.: front vs back) can be two global library for example, however I do not take the decision, even the project name is temporary.

+you to play